Microscopic Encoding of Macroscopic Universality: Scaling Properties of Dirac Eigenspectra near QCD Chiral Phase Transition

 In the chiral limit and close to $\tc$, $\cum{n}[\pbp]$ should manifest universal scaling, e.g., $\cum{1}[\pbp] \sim \abs{{(T-T_c)}/{T_c}}^{\beta}$ and $\cum{2}[\pbp] \sim \abs{{(T-T_c)}/{T_c}}^{\beta(1-\delta)}$.
 According to \autoref{eq:genBC} this must arise from the universal behaviors of the $\lambda$-independent $\cum{n}[\rho_U(0)]$.
 Thus, it is natural to expect that for small $\ml$ within the scaling window the critical scaling of $\cum{n}[\pbp]$ in \autoref{eq:scaling} arises from the universal behaviors of the amplitudes of $\pn$ at the infrared, and not from its system-specific $\lambda$ dependence; i.e.,

 Here, $\gn$ are nonuniversal functions encoding the properties of the specific system under consideration.

 Next, we numerically establish \autoref{eq:pn1} through lattice QCD calculations.

-\emph{Lattice QCD calculations.---} Lattice QCD calculations were carried out between $T=$~135-176~MeV for (2+1)-flavor QCD using the highly improved staggered quarks and the tree-level Symanzik gauge action, a setup extensively used by the HotQCD Collaboration~\cite{Bazavov:2010ru,Bazavov:2011nk, Bazavov:2014pvz, Bazavov:2012jq, Bazavov:2017dus, Bazavov:2018mes}. $\ms$ was fixed to its physical value with a varying $\ml = \ms/27, \ms/40, \ms/80, \ms/160$, which correspond to the Goldstone pion masses $m_{\pi}\approx 140, 110, 80, 55$~MeV, respectively.
+\emph{Lattice QCD calculations.---} Lattice QCD calculations were carried out between $T=$~$135-176$~MeV for (2+1)-flavor QCD using the highly improved staggered quarks and the tree-level Symanzik gauge action, a setup extensively used by the HotQCD Collaboration~\cite{Bazavov:2010ru,Bazavov:2011nk, Bazavov:2014pvz, Bazavov:2012jq, Bazavov:2017dus, Bazavov:2018mes}. $\ms$ was fixed to its physical value with a varying $\ml = \ms/27, \ms/40, \ms/80, \ms/160$, which correspond to the Goldstone pion masses $m_{\pi}\approx 140, 110, 80, 55$~MeV, respectively.
 The temporal extents of the lattices were $\nt=8$, and spatial extents were chosen to be $\ns=(4-7)\nt$.
 The gauge field configurations were generated using a software suite \texttt{SIMULATeQCD}~\cite{Bollweg:2021cvl}, and the same gauge ensembles were used for the determination of chiral phase transition temperature in the continuum limit~\cite{HotQCD:2019xnw}.

-Observables were calculated on gauge configurations from every 10$^\text{th}$ molecular dynamics trajectory of unit length, after skipping at least first $800$ trajectories for thermalization. $\ru{}$ and $\pn$ for $n = 1, 2, 3$ over the entire range of $\lda$ were computed using the Chebyshev filtering technique combined with the stochastic estimate method~\cite{Ding:2020eql, Ding:2020xlj, Ding:2021gdy, Giusti:2008vb, Cossu:2016eqs, Fodor:2016hke} on about $3000$ configurations.
+Observables were calculated on gauge configurations from every tenth molecular dynamics trajectory of unit length, after skipping at least first $800$ trajectories for thermalization. $\ru{}$ and $\pn$ for $n = 1, 2, 3$ over the entire range of $\lda$ were computed using the Chebyshev filtering technique combined with the stochastic estimate method~\cite{Ding:2020eql, Ding:2020xlj, Ding:2021gdy, Giusti:2008vb, Cossu:2016eqs, Fodor:2016hke} on about $3000$ configurations.
 Orders of the Chebyshev polynomials were chosen to be $2\times10^5$ and $24-96$ Gaussian stochastic sources were used.
-Exact details are provided in \autoref{sup_table_setup} in the Supplemental Materials.
+Exact details are provided in \autoref{sup_table_setup} of Supplemental Material.

 \emph{Results.---} Owing to \autoref{eq:genBC} we expect the relevant infrared energy scale is $\lda\sim\ml$ for small values of $\ml$.
 It is natural to express all quantities as functions of the dimensionless and renormalization group invariant $\lda/\ml$: